The Southwest Shootout

-- Photograph Zion, Bryce Canyon, or Grand Canyon National Parks before the summer heat.
-These days will be kept flexible so we can chase the best weather.
+- Photograph Zion, Lake Powell, and possibly even Grand Canyon National Parks before the summer heat.
+The days will be kept flexible so we can chase the best weather.
+Chances are good for wildflowers in many locations!

 The itinerary is being kept flexible to account for weather and current conditions.
-Expert forecasting, group consensus and weather will dictate our final itineray.
+Expert forecasting, group consensus and weather will dictate our final itinerary.

 All participants on this trip should be in reasonably good physical condition.
 Although we aren't planning any long hikes on this trip, the uneven terrain, sand, and heat can make short hikes seem much harder.
-You should be comfortable walking around 2-4 miles per day.
+You should be comfortable walking around 1-3 miles per day while carrying your camera gear.

-- 6-Day Intensive Photo Workshop with 10 participants and 2 professional photographers.
+- 3-Day Intensive Photo Workshop with a max of 10 participants and 2 professional photographers.

 - All ground transportation and photography guiding during the trip.